7 Easy Ways To Customize Your Dive Regulator

 Now that you’ve fully customized your regulator and happy with all the cool enhancements you made, you need something to carry and protect your new pimped out regulator.

 Remember, nothing is more important to a diver than their regulator system.
 This is the most expense piece of dive equipment that you can buy, especially if it includes a dive computer.
 So protecting your newly pimped out regulator in a padded regulator bag would be the next best thing to do.

-It will allow you to stow your regulator separately from your other dive equipment, and make a great carry-on bag when travelling.
+It will allow you to stow your regulator separately from your other dive equipment, and make a great carry-on bag when traveling.

 The Bottom Line

 Sure, your new regulator works great right from the box, but what fun is that.
-There are many cool stuff out there to make diving much easier and a lot more enjoyable.
+There is a lot of cool stuff out there to make diving much easier and a lot more enjoyable.
 We customize everything else, why not our regulators.
 Go for it!